RedMadRobot/gradle-version-catalogs/README.md

 }
 ```

-> :warning: Be aware with naming of version catalog name, be sure your name does not conflict with any gradle plugin extension, otherwise your project will not sync.
+> :warning: Be careful with version catalogs naming.
+> Make sure selected name does not conflict with any of Gradle plugin extensions, otherwise your project will not sync.
 > For example, if you have [gradle-infrastructure](https://github.com/RedMadRobot/gradle-infrastructure) plugin, you cannot create version catalog named `redmadrobot`, because gradle-infrastructure contains an extension named `redmadrobot`.
 > Also you should not name the published version catalog as `libs` if you want to use the local version catalog, or you must rename the local version catalog.